 The three-year, part time apprenticeship programme will utilise the extended academic year with three trimesters of delivery enabling students to undertake 120 credits per extended academic year.
-This programme has one initial entry point of September.
+This programme has three entry points, September, January and May.
 This is to ensure the flexibility required by Apprenticeship provision.
 Each intake will follow the same programme structure as detailed below.
-Day release taught modules will be delivered over three trimesters with assessment and progression boards taking place in September.
+The primary intake at will be September, however collaborative delivery may utilise the January intake of students.
+The May intake is a further possible option, dependent on funding.
+Day release taught modules will be delivered over three trimesters with assessment and progression boards taking place in line with the University structure (September).